 - The Essential Services Commission

 The Essential Services Commission (ESC) is an independent regulator that promotes the long-term interests of Victorian consumers with respect to the price, quality and reliability of essential services.
 In Victoria, the ESC has responsibility for licensing and licence exemptions in the electricity and gas markets.
 The ESC licenses various activities including electricity and gas retail and distribution, electricity transmission, and electricity generation.
 The ESC also makes and enforces customer protections and other rules predominately in the electricity and gas retail and distribution markets in Victoria, where the National Energy Retail Law (NERL) and the National Energy Retail Rules (NERR) don't apply.’s (ESC) Trial Project Guideline (specific to projects operating under Victorian energy frameworks.)

-Anyone considering applying to launch a trial should familiarise themselves with these Guidelines, which explain our approach to key issues like assessment of applications against information and eligibility requirements, proponent reporting obligations, trial duration, extensions, and trial project monitoring.
+Anyone considering applying to launch a trial should familiarise themselves with these Guidelines, which explain our approach to key issues like assessment of applications against information and eligibility requirements and our innovative trial principles

 Trial rule changes will be facilitated by the AEMC.
 Information about trial rule changes can be provided by the AEMC upon request, or made available on their website from time to time.
 More information about the trial rule change

 Once you’ve familiarised yourself with our guidance and have discussed your suitability to apply with our team, applying for a trial is a five-step process.

 Step one - Create a User Profile in our Portal

 After discussing your project with us, set up a user profile in the Energy Innovation Toolkit Portal.
 The Portal is a secure data lodgement point and case management system that will allow the Australian Energy Regulator (AER), the Australian Energy Market Commission